Fascia Release Reflexology

-Fascia can be damaged through trauma (surgery), injury, inflammation (fasciitis), overuse (RSI), stress, poor posture, sedentary lifestyle, puberty, menopause, and dehydration.
-For example, spinal surgery causes scarring and tightness, which influences other fascial structures, this can lead to spinal misalignment and increased strain on joints and ligaments.
+Fascia can become damaged due to stored emotional trauma, physical trauma (surgery), injury, inflammation (fasciitis), overuse (RSI), stress, poor posture, sedentary lifestyle, puberty, menopause, and dehydration.
+For example, spinal surgery causes scarring and tightness, which can lead to spinal misalignment and increased strain on joints and ligaments.

-When damaged fascia is not addressed, tight, adhesive fascia can cause a variety of symptoms such as plantar fasciitis, stiffness, reduction in range of motion, and chronic pain.
+Damaged fascia becomes tight, adhesive, brittle, and it stops gliding, causing a variety of symptoms such as plantar fasciitis, stiffness, reduced range of motion, and chronic pain.
 Damage to superficial fascia can present as skin sensitivity.

 The fascial system provides an environment that enables all body systems to work integratively.